ICRC vehicles pass freely along Lachin-Khankendi road | News.az

 ICRC vehicles pass freely along Lachin-Khankendi road

-Vehicles belonging to the International Committee of the Red Cross continue to pass through the peaceful protest area on the Lachin-Khankendi road without hindrance, News.Az reports.
+Vehicles belonging to the International Committee of the Red Cross (ICRC) continue to pass unhindered through the peaceful protest area on the Lachin-Khankendi road, News.Az reports.

-Peaceful protesters on Friday ensured the free passage of seven passenger cars and one truck of the ICRC along the Lachin-Khankendi road.
+Peaceful protesters on Tuesday ensured the free passage of five trucks and eight passenger cars of ICRC through the protest area.
+The vehicles were moving from Khankendi towards Lachin.